bnarath/Hawaii_Climate_App/README.md

     One_year_mark = dt.datetime.strptime(last_date, "%Y-%m-%d")-dt.timedelta(days=366)

     ### Perform a query to retrieve the data and precipitation scores
+    #sql alchemy understands the DateTime dtype and converts that to string implicitly!!
     last_one_year_prcp = session.query(Measurement.date, Measurement.prcp).filter(
     (Measurement.date >= One_year_mark)).order_by(Measurement.date).all()